 The Pho Trail – a morning walking tour

-Start your day slurping a bowl of Vietnam’s unofficial national dish, pho.
+Start your day slurping a bowl of Vietnam’s unofficial national dish, phở.

 This tour, suitable for families, is a great introduction to Vietnam.
-During the tour we teach you some of the basics that will make your visit to Vietnam enjoyable, including how to cross the road!
+During the tour you’ll learn some of the basics that will make your visit to Vietnam enjoyable, including how to cross the road!

-(4-4.5 hour morning tour, starting around 8.30am, $55/VND1.24 million per person, maximum 6 people, small surcharge for pickups outside Districts 1 and 3.)
+(4.5 hour morning tour, starting around 8am, $55 per person, maximum 6 people, small surcharge for pickups outside Districts 1 and 3.)